python-babel/babel/docs/dates.rst

 application.
 Babel includes a ``tzinfo`` implementation for UTC (Universal Time).

-For real time-zone support, it is strongly recommended that you use the third-party package `pytz`_, which includes the definitions of practically all of the time-zones used on the world, as well as important functions for reliably converting from UTC to local time, and vice versa:
+Babel uses `pytz`_ for real timezone support which includes the definitions of practically all of the time-zones used on the world, as well as important functions for reliably converting from UTC to local time, and vice versa.
+The module is generally wrapped for you so you can directly interface with it from within Babel:

 .. code-block:: pycon

     >>> from datetime import time
-    >>> from pytz import timezone, utc
+    >>> from babel.dates import get_timezone, UTC
-    >>> dt = datetime(2007, 04, 01, 15, 30, tzinfo=utc)
+    >>> dt = datetime(2007, 04, 01, 15, 30, tzinfo=UTC)
-    >>> eastern = timezone('US/Eastern')
+    >>> eastern = get_timezone('US/Eastern')
     >>> format_datetime(dt, 'H:mm Z', tzinfo=eastern, locale='en_US')
     u'11:30 -0400'